 Here at GB Foam, we specialise in foam cut to size.
 This means that we can cut a variety of foam grades to shape and size for the benefit of our customers.
 Whether you require new foam sofa cushions or a bespoke mattress made for your campervan, we can help.

-Every day, we transform regular blocks of memory foam into unique products used for a wide variety of purposes.
-Whether it be memory foam mattresses, toppers, pillows, wheelchair cushions or upholstery sheets, this is a foam type loved and used by many of our customers.
+Every day, we transform regular blocks of foam into unique products used for a wide variety of purposes.
+Whether it be foam mattresses, toppers, pillows, wheelchair cushions or upholstery sheets, this is a foam type loved and used by many of our customers.
 If you need memory foam cut to size, remember to choose GB Foam Direct.

 Why Choose GB Foam For Your Foam Cut To Size?